Three leading Japanese banks’ coal policies rule them out of over a third of new coal power deals

 What is the impact of the policies?

-- These projects are to be built in five countries – Vietnam, Myanmar, Mongolia, Botswana and Bangladesh.
-Over 50% of the projects by capacity would be in Vietnam.
+- These projects are to be built in four countries – Vietnam, Mongolia, Botswana and Bangladesh.
+70% of the projects by capacity would be in Vietnam.

 Number of Projects Bank is Reportedly Involved With; Capacity

 - SMBC would be definitively ruled out of 32% of its pipeline projects by capacity.

 - MUFG would be ruled out of 54% of its pipeline projects by capacity.